Ethical questions should not be an afterthought. The hard problems are never the

 bugs and isn't ready for production use onto vulnerable people.
 Furthermore, it's acceptable

-for them to deploy algorithms they don't understand and can't explain or be sure that they
+for them to deploy algorithms they don't understand and can't explain and have no way of

 The systems we have in place to prevent this sort of behaviour are failing us.
 Politicians